 Plus, all ULIS thermal sensors are TEC-less-optimized for a wide range of operating temperatures (-40 °C to over 85 °C) for decades-long mean time to failure, in some cases backed by up to a ten-year warranty.

 ULIS thermal sensors are used in a wide range of situations.
-Therefore, we take into account a variety of environmental and lifecycle factors to validate our products and estimate product reliability and lifetimes.
+Therefore, we take into account a variety of environmental and lifecycle factors to test our products and estimate product reliability and lifetimes.

-Over time, we have constantly improved our product validation and reliability prediction process, integrating mathematical models of stresses (mechanical, thermal, temperature, duration of use, humidity, and power cycling) affecting product lifetime.
+Over time, we have constantly improved our product testing and reliability prediction processes, integrating mathematical models of stresses (mechanical, thermal, temperature, duration of use, humidity, and power cycling) affecting product lifetimes.

 Our expertise in product qualification and quality control processes allows us to deliver ruggedized products with decades-long mean time to failure, warranties of up to ten years and lower return rates.